SongmingFan123/EditorAI/README.md

 ## Status ##

-- Login Page and Sign up Page
+- Login Page and Sign up Page: User can create an account through an email and password or sign in with a previously created account.
+- Home Page:
+- Text Editor Page:
+- Promote Articles Page:
+- Profile Page:

 ## Future Work ##